 Whilst staying at Urban House asylum seekers have access to Asylum Help, which has an office and caseworkers at Urban House, and is a part of Migrant Help.
 Migrant Help provide information on the asylum process to asylum seekers.
 People can contact Migrant Help through a Freephone helpline.
 The helpline offers information in a wide range of languages – however, there is often a long wait for calls to be dealt with.

 South West Yorkshire Trust (SWYT) NHS has a nurse’s office at Urban House, and is open Monday to Friday 9am – 5pm.
 The service includes nursing staff and a prescribing nurse.
 Whilst at Urban House asylum seekers are offered health checks and basic medical needs are dealt with.
 People are only at the IAC for a short time and are not registered with a GP in Wakefield.
 Once people are dispersed to other areas they are registered with GP; their medical information is sent to the GP, and if they need specialist treatment or to see a consultant, the GP will make arrangements.
 If there is a medical emergency whilst people are at Urban House, normal procedures apply.

 The Urban Housing, Asylum Help and the Health staff do everything they can to be welcoming and supportive.

 NOTE: This is an informational article about Urban House.
 Wakefield District City of Sanctuary are a separate organisation.
-If you need to contact Urban House use the form below.
 (Please don’t email Urban House via the City of Sanctuary contact email addresses, emails will not reach Urban Housing.)